apache/incubator-kie-kogito-examples/serverless-workflow-saga-quarkus/README.md

   <img src="docs/images/order-saga-overview.png"/>

-The compensations can be triggered by a transition setting the property `compensate` to `true`, this transition can be declared in a state that represents and error in the workflow, in the order workflow example it is the `ServiceError` state.
-In general the error in a state can be declared with the property `onErrors` which may include a transition to a state that represents this error.
+The compensations can be triggered by a transition setting the property `compensate` to `true`, this transition can be declared in a state that represents an error in the workflow.
+In the order workflow example, it is the `ServiceError` state.
+In general, the error in a state can be declared with the property `onErrors`, which may include a transition to a state that represents this error.

 The functions to execute the steps and compensations in this example are implemented as using Java classes under the `src` of the project, for instance [StockService][/src/main/java/org/kie/kogito/StockService.java], for this example they are just mocking responses, but in a real use case they could be executing calls to external services, or any business logic.
 Other options are possible to declare these operations,